- Books, Literature, and Writing»

 My friend bounced his fingers on my shoulder a few times and motioned towards the bar.
 I followed the invisible path he had set forth to the human watering hole, resting my weight on the counter when I arrived.

 “Water please…” we said to the passing straight-faced bartenders serving intoxication at twelve dollars a glass to the masses.
 We waited expectantly, watching these salesmen of chaos ignore all those opposed.
 They poured their vile concoctions into miniature crystalline goblets, occasionally eyeing us with an expression halfway between disgust and contempt.
 My friend, he stared back.
 He understood the game they played, this sick twisted game of power that had been trying to engulf us since we came here.
 We weren’t like them, and they didn’t like it.
 No, as a matter of fact, the man right in front of us, he despised it.
 Finally, a fast-talking, fast-walking woman stepped in front of him, threw a bottle of water on the counter and held her hand out for money.
-We gave it to her and became a fast-walker too.
+We gave it to her and became fast-walkers too.

 Then, the final test.
 I saw her, just a glimpse, but it was definitely her.
 She was walking away, or more precisely, hopping lively away with a man I thought to be my friend, though I also thought he could be someone else.
 My other friend assured me it wasn’t them, brushing the thought aside almost casually.
 She was leaving, and I could feel the distance between us broadening, stretching my soul the length of this now humungous room.
 She looked happy, maybe she wants to be with that kid.
 Maybe he’s better for her.
 “That might be her, but that’s not your friend with her,” he said.